In-network Computation for Large-scale Federated Learning over Wireless Edge Networks: System Model

-Let $B^{\mathrm{fr}}_m$, and $B^{\mathrm{bk}}_m$ denote the uplink fronthaul and backhaul capacity of edge node $m$.
+Let $B^{\mathrm{fr}}_m$, and $B^{\mathrm{bk}}_m$ denote the uplink fronthaul and backhaul data rate capacity of edge node $m$.
 Then, uplink communication latency between edge node $m$ and {its associated users} is the longest latency of a given user:

 After edge nodes receive local models, there are two methods considered in this paper.
 Each edge node can help the cloud node to aggregate the local model, then send the aggregated result to the cloud node. {Alternatively,} edge nodes just forward received models to the cloud.
 Let $\gamma_m$ denote the transmission latency between edge node $m$ and the cloud node.
 Without in-network computation protocols, $\gamma_m$ is computed as followed